yanwei1983/luatinkerE/README.md

 15.define macro LUATINKER_USERDATA_HOLD_CONST will store const info(bool) in userdata,will check when call member function,will check lost const qualifier when read
 16.define macro LUATINKER_USERDATA_CHECK_TYPEINFO will stroe typeidx info(size_t) in userdata,will do type consistency check when read
 17.on debug mode will auto define LUATINKER_USERDATA_CHECK_CONST and LUATINKER_USERDATA_CHECK_TYPEINFO for extra check
 18.header file "lua_tinker_overload_func.h" was simple convert c++ params list to luatype, then stored in int64 as a function signature, do non-exact matching when function name invoked
+19.add function class_property for register get/set function for a member_name